eclipse-esmf/esmf-sdk-js-aspect-model-loader/README.md

 ## Usage

-This package contains two methods for loading ttl files(string value of the .ttl files).
+Instantiating an Aspect the following two methods for loading ttl files(string value of the .ttl files) are provided.

 Load an aspect model which is self-contained (includes no imports to other ttl file):